kvietmeier/Terraform/azure/VMs/linuxvm_1/README.md

 * Public IP
 * NSG that filters on incoming IP

+This is my original effort - linuxvm_2 hsa more refinements.

 #### License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details